Updated: Jul 1

-Our collective efforts are most effective to reduce the physical infringements upon freedom.
-What you and I have direct control over each day, however, is the freedom of our own minds and from there our actions.
+Our collective efforts like voting and organizing are most effective to ensure physical freedom.
+What you and I have direct control over everyday, however, is the freedom of our own minds and from there our actions.
 It is in our mind and actions where two individuals in the same circumstances can have completely different amounts of freedom.
 In the extreme conditions of a German concentration camp this freedom of mind was literally the key to survival for Dr. Viktor Frank and others who not only survived, but upon being physically freed used this skill to thrive post incarceration.
 This is ultimate freedom.

-The key is in what Dr. Albert Bandura calls “self-influence”.
+Key to ultimate freedom is what Dr. Albert Bandura calls “self-influence”.
 This is the capacity of an individual to see multiple alternatives, practice control over their behaviors, and regulate their personal motivation.
-There are so many influences and today they are everywhere.
-If we are not careful and intentional, we will bounce from one influence to another and never uncover and live our own life.
+There are so many influences today and they are everywhere.
+If you are not careful and intentional you will bounce from one outside influence to another and never uncover and live your own life.
 Steve Jobs said, “Your time is limited, so don’t waste it living someone else’s life.”
-So how do we exert “self-influence”?
+So how do you exert “self-influence”?
+Here are three foundations.

 Ask the question: “Am I (Are you) willing to seek a solution that is better than any of us have come up with before?”